markNZed/processism-react-three/storyboard.md

 ## 13.2.
 Animation
 Particles flow from a point above the plane, forming 8 new entities, each composed of between 5 and 20 particles.
 Each group of particles forms a single entity of a different color, representing distinct new entities.
 These new entities then combine with the original blue entity, resulting in a larger, more complex entity that encompasses all particles.
 ## 13.3.
 Narration
 In the process of accumulation, new levels of abstraction can arise.
-Here, we start with individual particles flowing from above the plane, each forming into distinct entities.
+Here, we start with individual particles flowing from above, each forming into distinct entities.
 These new entities, each with their unique color, represent groups that have emerged through the accumulation of smaller parts.

 As these entities come together, they form a larger and more complex entity, symbolizing how smaller groups can merge into a new, cohesive system.
-This could be likened to people forming families, which then come together to form a tribe.
+This could be likened to people forming families, which also form a tribe.

 Notice that the final entity is not merely a sum of its parts but represents a new level of abstraction.
 This larger entity has its own identity and properties, distinct from those of the individual particles or smaller groups that formed it.
 This process highlights the concept of emergence, where new properties and levels of reality come into being through the relationships and interactions between simpler entities.